apache/pulsar/site2/docs/concepts-messaging.md

 A consumer is a process that attaches to a topic via a subscription and then receives messages.

+A consumer sends a [flow permit request](developing-binary-protocol.md#flow-control) to a broker to get messages.
+There is a queue at the consumer side to receive messages pushed from the broker.
+The queue size is configurable by [`receiverQueueSize`](client-libraries-java.md#configure-consumer) (default: 1000).
+Each time `consumer.receive()` is called, a message is dequeued from the buffer.

 ### Receive modes

 Messages can be received from [brokers](reference-terminology.md#broker) either synchronously (sync) or asynchronously (async).